micro-community/development/design/auth.md

 service or user based on that identity.
 When this is issued a user's identity is always referencing this account and the roles/scopes they are permitted with.

 Authorization based on RBAC doing via wrapper for each services.
-This wrapper must receive service name via server.Name option and .
-Before or when service starts wrapper needs to load own rules and cache them, with periodic update.
+This wrapper must receive service name option and duration for pull updates.
+Before or when service starts wrapper needs to load own rules and ache them, with periodic update.
 Underground wrapper uses store.Store to load rules.

 ## Interface